 Marie Skłodowska Curie was a Polish-French chemist and physicist who was born in Poland but moved to Paris in 1891.
 She received a doctorate in Science from the University of Paris and her research was in the area of radioactivity.
 She and her husband, scientist Pierre Curie, published numerous scientific papers.

-In addition to the 1903 Nobel Peace Prize in Physics, Marie Curie also has these other distinctions:
+In addition to the 1903 Nobel Prize in Physics, Marie Curie also has these other distinctions:

-- her second Nobel Peace Prize was awarded in 1911 in Chemistry.
+- her second Nobel Prize was awarded in 1911 in Chemistry.

-- she was the first person to win two Nobel Peace Prizes
+- she was the first person to win two Nobel Prizes

 - she was the first female faculty member at the École Normale Supérieure